Guillermo Lasso: Early life

-Lasso was born in the Orellana neighborhood of Guayaquil to a middle-class family.
+Lasso was born in the Orellana neighborhood of Guayaquil to a middle-class family on 16 November 1955.
 His parents were Enrique Lasso Alvarado and Nora Mendoza.
 Lasso has ten siblings and his family lived with financial hardships.
 At age 15, Lasso worked to earn sufficient money to pay for his baccalaureate service at Colegio La Salle High School.
 After graduating from high school, he entered the Pontifical Catholic University of Ecuador in Quito to study economics but left without a degree.

 In 1970, Lasso began working part-time at the Guayaquil Stock Exchange and later worked as a collection agency assistant at Casa Möeller Martínez.
 In 1972, he started working at the financial company Cofiec and then at Finansa in Quito.
 His first company was Constructora Alfa y Omega, founded with his older brother Enrique Lasso in 1978, when he was 23 years old.

 In 1977, Lasso met María de Lourdes Alcívar, whom he married in 1980.
 They have five children: María de Lourdes, Juan, Guillermo Enrique, Santiago and María de las Mercedes.